 Finally, we contribute to the emerging literature on individual-level antecedents and outcomes of technology-facilitated engagement.
-Research is beginning to acknowledge the capacity of technologies to enhance individual-level resource development and interpersonal cocreation (Hollebeek et al., 2019; Kumar et al., 2019).
+Research is beginning to acknowledge the capacity of technologies to enhance individual-level resource development and interpersonal co-creation (Hollebeek et al., 2019; Kumar et al., 2019).
 We add to this literature by demonstrating that the potential of technology to engage users may follow a fluctuating pattern.
 Examining the underlying psychological processes that arise when users undertake tasks in a social context (Kannan & Li, 2017), we reveal that strive for success and fear of failure motivate users to invest different levels of cognitive and emotional resources in engaging with technologies.
 It is worth noting that competition and cooperation still facilitate greater engagement compared to settings devoid of social interdependence.
 However, when only comparing the two, strive for success reinforces behavioral engagement and fear of failure inhibits engagement.
-Our findings contribute to prior engagement literature by demonstrating why customers do or do not complement physical engagement with digital, technology-driven engagement (Kumar et al., 2019; van Heerde et al., 2019) and also point to specific limitations of some engagement-facilitating technologies (e.g., Maier et al., 2015; Weiger et al., 2018).
+Our findings contribute to prior engagement (Kumar et al., 2019; van Heerde, Dinner, & Neslin, 2019) and also point to specific limitations of some engagement-facilitating technologies (e.g., Maier, Laumer, Eckhardt, & Weitzel, 2015; Weiger, Hammerschmidt, & Wetzel, 2018).
 Moreover, linking technology-facilitated engagement with user well-being reveals the central role that behavioral engagement plays when it comes to achieving terminal self-improvement goals.
 In doing so, we provide evidence for the performance-enhancing effects of technology-facilitated engagement, which represent one of the gatekeeping functions in the self-improvement chain.